Bylaew/SFMLTrafficLIghter/README.md

-# SFMLTrafficLIghter
+# SFMLTrafficLighter
-A simple project of simulation Traffic Ligther using SFML
+A simple project of simulation Traffic Ligther using SFML.